Back to Projects

 • A composite fit score based on sector alignment, check-size fit, deal history, strategic rationale, and execution complexity

-• A plain-language explanation of why the buyer ranks where it does — not a black-box number, but a narrative an MD can read and challenge
+• A plain-language explanation of why the buyer ranks where it does.
+Not a black-box number.
+A narrative an MD can read and challenge.

-• A recommended next action — whether to prioritize outreach, hold until more data is available, or deprioritize
+• A recommended next action: prioritize outreach, hold until more data is available, or deprioritize

-• A tailored outreach angle — built from the target's actual financials, growth profile, and the buyer's known preferences
+• A tailored outreach angle built from the target's actual financials, growth profile, and the buyer's known acquisition preferences

-• Full deal history — prior transactions with deal values, multiples paid, and deal types, pulled and structured automatically
+• Full deal history with prior transactions, deal values, multiples paid, and deal types, pulled and structured automatically

-The system is built for the sell-side workflow: it doesn't replace the banker's judgment, it gives them a ranked, reasoned starting point instead of a blank spreadsheet.
+The system is built for the sell-side workflow.
+It does not replace the banker's judgment.
+It gives them a ranked, reasoned starting point instead of a blank spreadsheet.

 See It in Action